Hierarchical Planning with Latent World Models: Hierarchical Planning with Latent World Models

 \subsection{Top-Down Hierarchical Planning}

-Latent world models naturally support hierarchical planning, as different levels of abstraction can reason over different temporal horizons within a shared predictive framework.
-By planning at an appropriate temporal resolution, hierarchical methods avoid direct optimization over long sequences of primitive actions while retaining fine-grained control.

-In this work, we adopt a \emph{top-down} hierarchical planning strategy that operates entirely in a learned latent space (\cref{fig:hierarchical_plan}).
-At a high level, the agent plans abstract latent actions toward a final goal using a long-horizon world model.
-The resulting predicted latent states serve as intermediate subgoals.
-A low-level planner then optimizes short-horizon sequences of primitive actions to reach the next subgoal, repeating this process in a receding-horizon MPC manner.

-We now describe the latent representations and world models used by the hierarchical planner.
-Let $E$ denote an encoder that maps observations $s_t$ to latent states $z_t = E(s_t)$.
-We assume access to two learned latent world models operating at different temporal resolutions: \textbf{(i)} a low-level model $P^{(1)}(z_{t+1} \mid z_t, a_t)$ that predicts short-horizon transitions conditioned on primitive actions, and \textbf{(ii)} a high-level model $P^{(2)}(z_{t+h} \mid z_t, l_t)$ that predicts long-horizon transitions conditioned on latent macro-actions $l_t$.
+We adopt a \emph{top-down} hierarchical planning strategy operating entirely in this latent space (Fig.~\ref{fig:hierarchical_plan}).
+A high-level planner optimizes abstract macro-actions toward the goal using a long-horizon world model, and the resulting latent predictions serve as subgoals for a low-level planner optimizing over primitive actions, in a receding-horizon manner.
+We assume access to two latent world models at different temporal resolutions: a low-level model $F^{(1)}(z_{t+1} \mid z_t, a_t)$ conditioned on primitive actions, and a high-level model $F^{(2)}(z_{t+h} \mid z_t, l_t)$ conditioned on latent macro-actions $l_t$.

 The macro-actions $l_t$ are produced by a learned action encoder that summarizes temporally extended sequences of low-level actions.
-Unlike fixed-stride temporal abstraction methods, we do not assume a fixed high-level horizon $h$, allowing each high-level transition to correspond to a variable-length segment of low-level execution.
+We do not assume a fixed high-level horizon $h$, allowing each high-level transition to correspond to a variable-length segment of low-level execution.
+Learned macro-actions outperform both concatenated primitive actions and hand-crafted summaries such as net end-effector displacement (\cref{app:latent_actions}).

 \textbf{High-Level Planning.} Given an initial observation $s_1$ and a goal observation $s_g$, we encode them into latent space as $z_1 = E(s_1)$ and $z_g = E(s_g)$.
-At the high level, we plan over a sequence of $H$ latent actions $\hat{l}_{1:H}$ by minimizing a goal-conditioned energy function in latent space:
+At the high level, we plan over a sequence of $H$ macro-actions $\hat{l}_{1:H}$ by minimizing a goal-conditioned energy function in latent space: